andytudhope/StatusSeekers/README.md

 Then, I plan on writing a simple bot that accepts 12 word long strings and either returns `No`, or the `password` required to unlock the Status account with the reward in it (for obvious reasons this code might have to stay private until after the #ArtProject has begun).
 Keep it simple; keep it fun!

+Next up, we will also need to implement a basic DB so as to maintain app state for users as they run around the art work trying to find all the QR codes.
+In addition to that, I want to make sure that each time someone finds and scans a QR (which results to a `call()` to a smart contract on Ethereum) that some funky and cool lights show/sound/movement happens.
+To be worked on, hopefully quite closely with @Shrugs.